Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter33.md

 3. On the left another menu will appear => push on **General Webshop Settings**.
 4. Activate the **Policy and Terms** option if you need or want to show your company's Policy's and Term regarding online orders.
 [Markdown](https://www.markdownguide.org/basic-syntax/) syntax can be used to give your Terms and Policy a better look / design wise on the website.
 5. If for some reason you need to take your shop offline, use **Temporarily Closed**.
 You can also fill in the reason why.
-6. Use this field to fill in **Minimum Order Amount 💰 for Delivery**, so you don't have to drive for delivering one bottle of Coca Cola.
+6. Use this field to fill in **Minimum Order Amount 💰 for Delivery**, so you don't have to drive for delivering one bottle of Coca Cola 😉.
 7. Fill in the **Delivery Fee** if you charge your customers with a fee for delivering order to their doorstep.
-8. You can change the standard **Order Interval in Minutes** from 30 to 15 or 60 🕐.
+8. You can change the standard **Order Interval in Minutes** from 30 🕐 to 15 🕐 or 60 🕐.
 9. All Webshop orders are send to 1 email address.
 You can use **CC Order Confirmation** to send it to an extra email address.
 10. By activating **Department Order**, you can manually change the order of appearance of the Departments within your inzzii Webshop.
 Just swipe a department higher 🔺 or lower 🔻 in the list.
-11. **Links** are ther for you so you have direct URL's of you Webshop to your disposal.
-If you somehow need to have these links you can copy and paste them for different reasons.
+11. **Links** are there for you so you have direct URL's of you Webshop to your disposal.
+If you somehow need to have these links you can copy and paste them for different reasons wherever you want.
 12. Tap **Save**.